Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Introduction

 Based on the two findings, we propose two novel techniques accordingly.
 The first is \emph{Tensor-Web compiling co-design}.
 Taking Wasm compilation as an example.
-Rather than the separated tensor-level and target-language (\ie Wasm) level compiling, \sysname employs a unified compiling pipeline from tensor IR (Intermediate Representation) directly to Wasm IR, which completely eliminates the required invocation of LLVM Wasm backend or Emscripten~\cite{emsscripten} for separated Wasm compiling.
-The unified pipeline co-designs the tensor and Wasm compiling optimizations to avoid redundant and ineffective ones.
-The optimizations in LLVM Wasm backend is the best covered in the kernel optimization space.
-Only the optimizations closely related to Wasm instructions are kept to apply on the Wasm IR.
+Rather than the separated tensor-level and language-level (\ie Wasm) compiling, \sysname employs a unified compiling pipeline that directly compiles tensor computation to in-browser executable, completely eliminating the costly invocation of separated language-level compiler \eg LLVM~\cite{LLVM} or Emscripten~\cite{emsscripten}.
+The unified compiling pipeline provides the capability of co-designing the tensor and language compiling optimizations to avoid redundant and ineffective ones.
 This new compiling pipeline dramatically reduces the cost per candidate, from minutes to milliseconds.

-The second technique is \emph{Web-specific lite kernel optimization space design}, guided by two principles: Web programming requirements and efficient utilization of hardware resources.
-As Web requirements cause consistent performance patterns across devices, to identify their impact on the kernel optimization space, we compose a microbenchmark suite that traverses the tensor compiling primitives (code transformations conducted on tensor IR to generate kernels) such as loop order and unroll, in a \emph{one-variable-at-a-time} manner.
-The suite is evaluated offline to identify the efficient primitive configurations.
-This can reduce the space size to tens of thousands.
-The hardware utilization is mostly decided by the tile sizes of a kernel implementation.
-An efficient hardware utilization requires the tile size to balance the contention between improved parallel hardware execution and reduced low-level memory accesses.
-This is \emph{inconsistent} across hardware depending on the hardware specs.
-We therefore use the heuristic-based method to select promising tile sizes to be in the kernel optimization space, to evaluate on the target device during JIT.
-By the guidelines, the number of candidates in space is reduced to only dozens.
+The second technique is \emph{Web-specific lite kernel optimization space}.
+The space is designed by offline consistent primitive setting decided by Web requirements, and online inconsistent primitive setting decided by target edge device.
+As Web requirements cause consistent performance patterns across devices, to identify their impact, we compose a microbenchmark suite that traverses the tensor compiling primitives (\ie code transformations conducted on tensor) such as loop order and unroll, in a \emph{one-variable-at-a-time} manner.
+The suite is evaluated offline to identify the efficient primitive settings.
+Besides the consistent ones, there are primitives \emph{inconsistent} across devices depending on hardware specifications.
+The dominant is tiling size that mostly impact the hardware utilization.
+A proper tile size can balance the contention between parallel hardware execution and advanced memory accesses.
+We use formulated kernel hardware usage and heuristics to select promising tile sizes to construct the lite kernel optimization space.
+Consequently, the number of candidates in space is reduced, from millions to only dozens.